10 Personal Finance Books Every College Student Should Read

 By Thomas Stanley and William Danko

-This book offers guidance on how young people, including college students, can start the process of building wealth early on in life.
+This book offers guidance on how young people, including college students, can start the process of building wealth early in life.

 By Erin Lowry

-Geared toward millennial readers, Lowry's popular personal finance book helps college students and young adults learn how to get started with investing.
+Geared toward millennial readers, lauded author Erin Lowry's popular personal finance book helps college students and young adults learn how to get started with investing.
 The book tackles common issues for students and recent graduates, including whether they should focus on paying down their student loans, how they can invest in socially responsible ways, and whether low-cost investing apps are worth the time and effort.

 Readers can also find useful tips for getting their financial house in order before starting their investing journey.